dbc60/utk/doc/planning cycle 0.rst

 * Port BUT to Linux
 * Port BUT to FreeBSD
 * Port BUT to Mac OS X
+* Make a Windows installer using WiX
-* Create the following modules
+* Create the following modules to support testing exception points in a memory allocator:

   * Exception Handling.
 This is needed for the memory management and test module.
   * Mutex.
 Needed the Memory Region module, and probably for the Threads module.